Course Outline

 - Prioritizing opportunities based on impact and effort

-- Defining responsibilities, deadlines, and next steps
+- Defining owners, deadlines, and next steps

-Final exercise
+Final Exercise

 Requirements